 Li-Fi project in the museum, from Tuesday to Sunday 10.00-16.00 (last entrance half an hour before closing), closed on Mondays.
 App "LiFi Zone"

-Special opening of the Casa Romana until October 30, 2022 on Saturdays and Sundays only.
+Special opening of the Casa Romana until December 31, 2022 on Saturdays and Sundays only + 8 December 2022

 Before planning the visit, CONSULT THE NOTICES

-Domus: reservation is compulsory both for groups (max 15+1 guide) and individual visitors
+Domus: reservation is compulsory for groups only (max 15+1 guide)